Open-Future-Belgium/Zabbix-Server-Ansible/README.md

 Role Variables
 --------------
 All variables can be altered in the defaults directory.

-There are files for postgresql, zabbix and apache
+httpd.yml
+main.yml
+postgresql.yml
+zabbix.yml

 Dependencies
 ------------